jonizen/BSEC-Conduit/readme.md

+# Fork of BSEC-Conduit Daemon
+Forked to make this work with Cayenne My devices service and publish data to MQTT and dashboard

 # BSEC-Conduit Daemon
 A first class Systemd process which acts as a conduit between between BSEC-Library and MQTT.
 Provides an alternative method of getting data out of an I2C connected